Active Whitening Charcoal Toothpaste

 Because it’s so porous, activated charcoal is sometimes used in emergency rooms to treat certain kinds of poisoning and overdose.

-Activated charcoal has been used on the body for thousands of years, and there are some people that claim that these products and claim to get some benefits.
+Activated charcoal has been used on the body for thousands of years, and some people claim that these products provide some benefits.

-The science of charcoal ‘attracting’ particles has been well-studied in hospital toxicology departments and air filtering systems, but according to experts, they recommend to wait for more research to determine its true safety, especially when used in the mouth.
+The science of charcoal ‘attracting’ particles has been well-studied in hospital toxicology departments and air filtering systems.
+However, experts recommend waiting for more research to determine its safety, mainly when used in the mouth.

 What to Know Before Try Charcoal Toothpaste

-Brush with it no more than once every other week, and not for an extended period of time, even if your teeth feel normal.
+Brush with it no more than once every other week and not for an extended time, even if your teeth feel normal.

 That’s why certain people should avoid activated charcoal toothpaste altogether.

-If you have a lot of recession of gum tissue, the roots of the teeth may become sensitive as a result of the abrasive quality of charcoal toothpaste.
+If you have a lot of gum tissue recession, the teeth’ roots may become sensitive due to the abrasive quality of charcoal toothpaste.

-If you’re keen on trying this new treatment, some dentists recommend using charcoal toothpaste from a reputable brand and taking note of any unusual symptoms, like raw or bleeding gums and an increased insensitivity.
+Suppose you’re keen on trying this new treatment.
+In that case, some dentists recommend using charcoal toothpaste from a reputable brand and noting any unusual symptoms, like raw or bleeding gums and increased insensitivity.

-If you experience any of these symptoms, stop using charcoal toothpaste right away and make an appointment with our San Diego dentist.
+If you experience these symptoms, stop using charcoal toothpaste immediately and visit our San Diego dentist.

 What brands should I try?